 What to Expect in 23rd Week of Pregnancy

 Well, you’re in your 6th month, so your baby already looks like a baby!
 It is close to 30 cm long and weighs around 500 g., pretty exciting, right?
-It is not yet ready to be born because they have more bulking to do, but you and the baby still have 3 months left.
+It is not yet ready to be born because they have more bulking to do, but you and the baby still have three months left.

 The eyes are already formed even though it doesn’t have colors yet.
 Their lungs are also developing so they can breathe in your womb, and it’s preparing its lungs, especially at its first breaths upon being born.
 The baby’s skin is also translucent; their organs and bones can be seen through their skin!
 Babies in the 6th month are already moving, so you can feel some kicks and movements.
-The babies also become more familiar, so you can introduce them to soothing music like classical music.
+The babies also become more familiar so that you can introduce them to soothing music like classical music.

 But, if developments are happening to your baby in the 23rd week, what about you?